FALL 2026/2027 SCHOOL YEAR ENROLLMENT OPENS MONDAY MARCH 30TH!

 Benefits of Outdoor Education- Natural Resources Foundation WI

-Our Monday- Thursday "Cedars" program is a sliding scale based on # of days attending and income.
+Our Tuesday & Thursday drop-off programs are based on a sliding scale according to income in hopes of making our programs more accessible.
 See the pricing page for more tuition information.

 If you are interested in volunteer opportunities please contact us.
 Some opportunities may include: